rustwasm/book/src/game-of-life/implementing.md

 the cells directly, we'll modify the `render` method to return a pointer to the start of the cells array.

-Also, instead of rendering unicode text, we'll switch to using the [Canvas API].
+Also, instead of rendering Unicode text, we'll switch to using the [Canvas API].
 We will use this design in the rest of the tutorial.

 [Canvas API]: https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API